 An orange also comes with seeds and peeling.
 An orange comes with a tree attached.
 At some point, you have to draw a line.
 You have to say this is how I am going to eat an orange.
 Eat the orange the way you would eat the orange, with as much mindfulness as you are capable of administering, and stop following instructions—including this—about how you should eat oranges.
 We can become so caught up in doing mindfulness correctly that we forget to be mindful at all.
 The same principle applies to all of life.
 Don’t be so intent on living correctly that you forget to be alive to the moment of your living.

-Too much of spirituality is about doing it the way someone in authority tells us how to do it.
+There is only this moment, right here, right now, and doing what needs to be done with it, about it, in response to it—and we have to be mindfully aware of the moment in order to know and to do.
+Too much of spirituality is about doing it the way someone in authority tells us to do and how to do it.
 The search for spiritual truth, too often, is the search for the latest greatest guru—you know, the one who has been on Oprah most recently.
 We want to be given the authoritative road map to the spiritual realm.
 We don’t want to be figuring out anything for ourselves.
 But.
-We know what is right for us, and what is wrong.
-We know what is life for us, and what is death.
+Only we know what is right for us, and what is wrong.
+Only we know what is life for us, and what is death.
 No Authority who ever has been, or will be, knows that much.
 And, it is all we need to know.

 The measure of a belief is how well it connects us with, and enables us to live, our life—the extent to which it assists us in being alive in our life in the time left for living.
 Believe anything you want to believe as long as it deepens, expands, enlarges the life that is truly your life, and propels you into living it!
 A belief that fails to bring us to life in the fullest sense of the word, within the context and circumstances, and the time and place, of our living, needs to be left on the rack, while we look for one that brings us alive.